andreaskou/PHPBB_IUM/README.md

 The extension is in a very early stage but I will try to update as often as I can.
 Please let me know your ideas and thoughts.

+WARNING: Do NOT install this on a production enviroment.

 ## Features

 Yet to be decided.